 There is not much difference between these terms since both use multiple marketing channels to communicate with the audience.

-However, omnichannel marketing aims to put the customer in the center of marketing, surround them with the most engaging media, ensuring the overall integrity between the channels.
-It means that brands strive for arranging a significant buyer journey via different channels which support each other.
+However, omni-channel marketing aims to put the customer in the center of marketing, surround them with the most engaging media, ensuring the overall integrity between the channels.
+It means that brands strive to arrange a significant buyer journey via different channels that support each other.

 - Don’t stick to a single channel.
 If you use only email marketing and gain success, there are still more potential customers, who may not be keen on emailing, hanging out in socials.